 Both web hosts let you manage your site via control panels.
 You can control all the technical aspects of your hosting service from one interface.
 Most web hosting providers use an industry-standard control panel.

 HostGator’s control panel is easy to navigate and it’s the same version used by most hosting services.
 From HostGator’s control manage, you can add CMS, monitor your site traffic and create and manage customized email accounts.

 If you are new web hosting, you won’t struggle to master HostGator’s control panel.

-Dreamhost has its own propriety control panel, but you manage most of the same aspects from your account.
-Although it has the same features as the industry standard control panel, it might take you longer to navigate, but still easy to pick up.
+Dreamhost has its own proprietary control panel, but you manage most of the same aspects from your account.
+Although it has the same features as the industry-standard control panel, it might take you longer to navigate, but still easy to pick up.

 Site Speed: Will My Website Load Quickly?